hmrc/api-notification-queue/README.md

 ---

 ### Scheduled Email
-A warning email is sent when the scheduler finds notifications per clientId in the database that exceed a configurable threshold.
+A warning email is sent when the scheduler finds notifications per clientId in the database that exceed a configurable (`notification.email.queueThreshold`) threshold.
-The email is currently configured to send one per day.
+The email is currently configured (`notification.email.interval`) to send one per day.
+The to address is configured with `notification.email.address`.

 ---